Dual naming: New Zealand

-Similarly, some places in New Zealand have dual Māori and English names, such as Aoraki / Mount Cook.
+Some places in New Zealand have dual Māori and English names, such as Aoraki / Mount Cook.
 The practice of officially giving certain New Zealand places dual names began in the 1920s, but dual names have become much more common in the 1990s and 2000s, in part due to Treaty of Waitangi settlements.

 Northern Ireland

 "Derry/Londonderry" has been used unofficially to circumvent the Derry/Londonderry name dispute, in which Irish nationalists used "Derry" and Ulster unionists use "Londonderry" for the city and county in Northern Ireland.
 The "Derry stroke Londonderry" spoken form of this has in turn engendered the city's nickname "Stroke City".

 Romania

 In Romania, the cities of Turnu Severin and Cluj were renamed Drobeta-Turnu Severin in 1972 and Cluj-Napoca in 1974, respectively, for political reasons, as the communist government wanted to emphasize the cities' Roman origins.

 Spain

 Another example of the phenomenon can be seen in the name of the capital of the Spanish Basque Country, Vitoria-Gasteiz.
 This combines the city's Spanish name of Vitoria and Basque name of Gasteiz.